gnidan/docker-eth-dev/README.md

 - This env works by setting alises - if necessary, you can do `\truffle`, etc.

+- This opens port 80 locally.
+That's currently hardcoded in.
+I'm looking for ways around this, or to make it easier to deal with.

 - I have no idea if configuring Parity behind an nginx proxy is wildly unsafe, hence why it's only set up to do Ropsten right now.